 The Custom Resolution Utility is pretty useful.
 You can play around with it, and if you ever get a graphical glitch or mostly black screen like I tend to do you can run Restart64.exe included with it to restart the graphics system of windows.
-I personally use it to use a higher resolution on a smaller vgpu.
 (TODO: Screenshots and CRU tutorial)

 To get that beautiful 60 FPS, you will need to switch to the built in GTK viewer of qemu with no fancy copy paste and stuff like that, and modify one line of and build qemu yourself.
 And also tack on a bunch of ugly command line arguments to your libvirt xml.
-Remove the spice display and the cirrus graphics card, and change the display attribute of your vgpu to off (libvirt doesnt support the GTK display and wont let you boot with display=‘on’ without a display).
+Remove the spice display and the cirrus graphics card, and change the display attribute of your vgpu to off.

 <qemu:commandline> <qemu:arg value='-set'/> <qemu:arg value='device.hostdev0.x-igd-opregion=on'/> <qemu:arg value='-set'/> <qemu:arg value='device.hostdev0.display=on'/> <qemu:arg value='-display'/> <qemu:arg value='gtk,gl=on'/> <qemu:env name='DISPLAY' value=':1'/> <qemu:env name='GDK_SCALE' value='1.0'/> </qemu:commandline>

-The HIDPI scaling of qemus gtk viewer sucks pretty bad, so we turn it off.
+The HIDPI scaling of qemus gtk viewer sucks pretty bad.
 As well, you need to set your display variable to the one you are using, which you can get with

 echo $DISPLAY in your terminal.
 In order to give the user qemu runs as access to your x server, you need to run

-xhost + , but make sure you are using a firewall or try another safer method.
+xhost + (make sure you are using a firewall!!) or some other more safe method.

 This will be limited to 30fps by a dumb bug in qemu unless you patch it by changing the line linked in the comment.
 Make sure to only built the x64 platform of qemu unless you plan to use another architecture.
-Ive attached my pkgbuild that doesnt change the line for you but only builds the x86_64 and no fancy network storage here.
+Ive attached my pkgbuild that doesnt change the line but only builds the platforms I plan on using here.
 (TODO: AUR?)